 Renewable, Reliable, Responsible Electricity for Ann Arbor

-Ann Arbor for Public Power is a coalition of local residents and organizations advocating for a 100% renewable, public-owned electric utility for our city.
+Ann Arbor for Public Power is an organization of local residents advocating for a 100% renewable, public-owned electric utility for our city.
 Join us in the fight for a cleaner, more affordable future for Ann Arbor!

 Share Your Story